Daniëlle van de Donk interview: ‘Hup Hup’ to the big time – Dutch midfielder paints the track Oranje

 Photo: Thomas Bakker / http://fototb.nl/

-Last June, Kopparbergs/Göteborg FC forward Lieke Martens was interviewed on here, and besides naming Daniëlle as the best midfielder she has played with up to now, she shared a story from the previous summer.
-With the national team together for the Euros, they would speak after each game with a Dutch radio station and it was agreed that whichever player was talking would sing the national anthem at the end of the conversation.
+Photo: Thomas Bakker / http://fototb.nl/Last June, Kopparbergs/Göteborg FC forward Lieke Martens was interviewed on here, and besides naming Daniëlle as the best midfielder she has played with up to now, she shared a story from the previous summer.
+With the national team together for the Euros, they would speak after each game with a Dutch radio station, with an agreement for whichever player was talking to sing the national anthem at the end of the conversation.

-However, the team decided to pass the phone each time to Dyanne Bito and she would dazzle with her singing ability.
-The experienced defender gets the seal of approval from Daniëlle as she reveals the most talented vocalists in the squad and she begins by answering the question of whether she personally has ever had to sing for her teammates before.
+However, the team decided to secretly pass the phone each time to Dyanne Bito, who would subsequently dazzle with her singing ability.
+The experienced defender gets the seal of approval from Daniëlle as she reveals the most talented vocalists in the squad, beginning by answering the question of whether she personally has ever had to sing for her teammates.

 A former Willem II youngster, Daniëlle represented VVV-Venlo in 2011/12 before her move to PSV.
-At club level, it is a fellow midfielder in the team who puts together the playlist before a game, although Daniëlle has some input on occasions.
+At club level, it is a fellow midfielder who puts together the playlist before a game, although Daniëlle has some input on occasions.

 “At the Dutch national squad, Claudia van den Heiligenberg, Dyanne Bito and Sherida Spitse are taking care of the music and they also play very different music styles.”

-Daniëlle has become more and more important in the way that the Netherlands play and her performances for club and country in the last year have not gone unnoticed.
+Becoming increasingly important in the way the Netherlands play, Daniëlle’s performances for club and country in the last year have not gone unnoticed.
 She has been nominated in the final three for the Female Athlete of the Year at the 2015 Sports Gala in Valkenswaard, in the south of Holland, where she comes from.

 The national team is preparing for a friendly with Thailand (also set to debut at the World Cup) in Almelo on February 7th, although Daniëlle misses out this time through injury.
-When asked which of her career teammates she would choose to record a cover of a song with, she went for the standout singers in the Dutch ranks, but opted for an original track from the players rather than a cover.
+When asked which of her career teammates she would record a song cover with, she went for the standout singers in the Dutch ranks, but chose to forgo the cover option!

 “Again, Dyanne Bito and Mandy van den Berg would take the lead – that is the most pleasant for the listeners!
 The rest of the team is of course invited to follow, but we will make a great song of it, with a self-written song.”